NuSTAR/nuskybgd-py/SETUP.md

 ```
 └─ $ which -a python
-/home/qw/miniconda3/envs/pyxspec/bin/python
+/home/qw/miniconda3/envs/pyxspec36/bin/python
 /usr/local/bin/python
 /usr/bin/python

 └─ $ which -a pip
-/home/qw/miniconda3/envs/pyxspec/bin/pip
+/home/qw/miniconda3/envs/pyxspec36/bin/pip
 /usr/local/bin/pip

 └─ $ pip list
 Package        Version
 -------------- ---------
-certifi        2018.8.24
+certifi    2020.6.20
 Django         1.10.5
 ipython        7.7.0
-pip            19.2.2
+pip        20.2.1
 prompt-toolkit 2.0.9
-setuptools     40.2.0
+setuptools 49.2.1.post20200807
-wheel          0.31.1
+wheel      0.34.2
 ```

 A very fresh installation indeed?
 Not quite.
-In this user directory, some packages are actually found in `.local/lib/python3.5/site-packages`, which is where a different Python 3.5 installation placed modules when they were installed with `pip install --user`.
+In this user directory, some packages (`Django`, `ipython`, `prompt-toolkit`) are actually found in `.local/lib/python3.6/site-packages`, which is where a different Python 3.6 installation placed modules when they were installed with `pip install --user`.
 This is not good (see notes below about IPython).

 **Several additional checks:**